 The four "legacy plans" that are now administered by LAGERS are not included in the chart because they are no longer measured using a funded ratio.
-The median funded ratio on an actuarial basis is 81.8%.
-The median funded ratio on a market value basis is 82.4%.
-The average funded ratio on an actuarial basis is 83.05%.
-The average funded ratio on a market value basis is 83.71%.
-When examining Missouri Defined Benefit plans as a whole, the funded ratio in the aggregate is 79.6% on a market value basis compared to 79.4% in 2018.
-The aggregate funded ratio on an actuarial basis is 79.98% comparable to 79.98% in 2018.
+The median funded ratio on an actuarial basis is 84.99%.
+The median funded ratio on a market value basis is 84.94%.
+The average funded ratio on an actuarial basis is 85.17%.
+The average funded ratio on a market value basis is 85.35%.
+When examining Missouri Defined Benefit plans as a whole, the funded ratio in the aggregate is 77.45% on a market value basis compared to 79.6% in 2018.
+The aggregate funded ratio on an actuarial basis is 79.60% comparable to 79.98% in 2019.

 Amortization of Unfunded Actuarial Accrued Liability (UAAL): When a pension plan has an actuarial accrued liability figure that exceeds its asset values, an unfunded actuarial accrued liability exists.
 Depending on the actuarial cost method used by the plan, the UAAL may be amortized over a time period as part of an overall plan to reduce, and eventually eliminate, the UAAL.
 In recent years, the JCPER has requested that each plan provide information relating to the type of amortization method.
 Plans reporting to the JCPER use one of three amortization approaches: an open period, a closed period, or a closed period with layers.
-For example, a plan may amortize its UAAL over a thirty year period.
-A plan using an open thirty year period would mean that the thirty year amortization period is reset every year to a new thirty year period.
+For example, a plan may amortize its UAAL over a twenty year period.
+A plan using an open twenty year period would mean that the twenty year amortization period is reset every year to a new twenty year period.
 For an open policy, the UAAL is generally not expected to be fully amortized.
 In contrast, a closed period reduces the amortization period by one year annually until the UAAL is fully amortized, similar to a home mortgage.
 A layered approach uses an initial base of a period of years with each additional year's gains or losses amortized separately over a period of years.
-For example, a plan might set up an initial base to be amortized over thirty years with each subsequent year's investment gains or losses set up as a separate layer to be amortized over a period of twenty years.
+For example, a plan might set up an initial base to be amortized over twenty years with each subsequent year's investment gains or losses set up as a separate layer to be amortized over a period of twenty years.

-Nine plans use the Aggregate cost method, under which an amortization period is not established because the cost method does not provide for an unfunded past service liability.
-Twelve plans use an open amortization period.
+Ten plans use the Aggregate cost method, under which an amortization period is not established because the cost method does not provide for an unfunded past service liability.
+Ten plans use an open amortization period.
 Twenty-one plans use a closed amortization period.
-Thirty-five plans use a closed amortization period with additional layers.
+Thirty-seven plans use a closed amortization period with additional layers.
+Other plans are one hundred percent funded and have no unfunded past service liability to amortize.
 Larger plans are more likely to use a closed amortization period while the plans using an open amortization period tend be smaller local plans.